Skip to main content

 I am not sure what I did to deserve you, Kunwar Pratap.
 I surely am the luckiest in Rajputana, like they said at the wedding.

-Two bodies lay, facing opposite each other, while their mind and heart ran in perfect sync with each other, and as the new dawn arrived in Mewar, it came with new promises of Love and Companionship waiting to be fulfilled.
+Two bodies lay, facing opposite each other, while their mind and hearts ran in perfect sync with each other, and as the new dawn arrived in Mewar, it came with new promises of Love and Companionship waiting to be fulfilled.
 Soon.

 Popular posts from this blog